 WEIGHT LIMIT: 48 lbs.

-MOUNTING LIMITATIONS: Best for use on a bike with a front suspension fork (bikes without suspension fork often don’t have enough clearance between the front wheel and down tube).
+MOUNTING LIMITATIONS: Best for use on a bike with a front suspension fork (bikes without suspension forks often don’t have enough clearance between the front wheel and down tube).
 Fits bikes with top tubes 35 – 68mm wide and down tubes from 35 – 100mm wide.

 FEATURES: Soft, padded saddle, optional mini-handlebars, footrests (not height-adjustable)